jmblankman/Getting-and-Cleaning-Data-Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-There are 3 other files located in this repository:
+Download Here: There are 3 other files located in this repository:

 1. CodeBook.md - A code book describing the run_analysis.R script and its functions
 2. run_analysis.R - An R script that completes the 5 requests of the Getting and Cleaning Data's Course Project: